Cultural depictions of Marie Antoinette: Casual media references

+In Pixar's Toy Story, at the tea party in Hannah's room, Buzz Lightyear (as Mrs. Nesbitt) refers to his headless doll companions as "Marie Antoinette and her little sister."

+In Danganronpa: Trigger Happy Havoc, Celestia Ludenberg references that she believes in her past life she was Marie Antoinette.

+In Into The Dark, Maggie wears a Marie Antoinette costume to a Halloween party.

+In the AMC supernatural horror drama The Terror, George Henry Hodgson wears a Marie Antoinette costume to Carnivale.

-Prior to the Revolution, opponents of the French monarchy regularly circulated pornographic propaganda alleging that Marie Antoinette was engaged in a lesbian relationship with the Duchesse de Polignac.
+Prior to the Revolution, opponents of the French monarchy regularly circulated pornographic propaganda alleging that Marie Antoinette was engaged in lesbian relationships with the Princesse de Lamballe and the Duchesse de Polignac.
 While the rumors of Antoinette's sexuality were unfounded, they lead to her being interpreted as an early lesbian icon in works by gay authors, such as Radclyffe Hall's The Well of Loneliness (1928) and Jean Genet's The Maids (1947).